pulpgrinder/passiflora/README.md

 # Passiflora

 Passiflora is a no-nonsense cross-platform packager that wraps HTML/JavaScript/CSS/etc. in an executable (similar to Electron and its ilk).

 Note that this should be considered **experimental** at this point.
 Things are still in a "move fast and break stuff" phase.
 Please report any issues.
+In addition, much of this project was vibe-coded as an experiment.
+While everything seems to be working fine, I'm not an expert in all these systems and I'm sure there are numerous uglinesses and infelicities present.
+Again, please raise an issue if you notice anything amiss.

 Supported target platforms include: